Durgavasu58/durgavasu58/README.md

 - 📫 How to reach me **durgavasu58@gmail.com**

-- 📄 Know about my experiences [Experienced Django Developer with 2.2 years of expertise in designing and building robust web applications.
+- 📄 Know about my experiences :- Experienced Django Developer with 2.2 years of expertise in designing and building robust web applications.
 Proficient in Python, database management, and RESTful API development.
-Committed to delivering efficient, scalable, and secure solutions.](Experienced Django Developer with 2.2 years of expertise in designing and building robust web applications.
-Proficient in Python, database management, and RESTful API development.
-Committed to delivering efficient, scalable, and secure solutions.)
+Committed to delivering efficient, scalable, and secure solutions.

 - ⚡ Fun fact **I am Funny**